-The Robert L. Reed Tap Heritage Institute Incorporated (RLRTHII), a not-for profit 501c (3) organization.
+The Robert L. Reed Tap Heritage Institute Incorporated (RLRTHII), is a not-for profit 501c (3) organization.

-In pursuit of our mission, each year we host a world-class tap dance festival each summer in St. Louis, Missouri.
+In pursuit of our mission, we host a world-class tap dance festival each summer in St. Louis, Missouri.
 This project titled “The St. Louis Tap Festival” (SLTF) runs each year for one week late in July and/or early in August.
-Returning to the Sheraton St. Louis City Center again this year, the Festival provides a week of Master Classes, a Tap Jam, Panel Discussion, Participant’s Showcase and the finale our ALL THAT TAP master tap concert.
-In it's thirteen year history the SLTF has been able to touch a large cross-section of the St. Louis area, United States, as well as the world.
-It has been able to address and meet the needs of it's primary constituency, the dance community; it's secondary constituency, the community at large; with tertiary consideration given to the African-American Community.
+Returning to the Sheraton St. Louis City Center again this year, the festival provides Master Classes, “Tap Jam”, panel discussion, a Participant’s showcase, and the finale, our “All That Tap” Master Tap Concert.
+In its twenty-three year history, the SLTF has been able to touch a large cross-section of the St. Louis area, United States, as well as the world.
+It has been able to address and meet the needs of its primary constituency, the dance community; its secondary constituency, the community at large; with tertiary consideration given to the African-American Community.
 The Organization has been able to develop a racially diverse volunteer board for the event and the organization as well as for the festival participants and the audience.
-We also develop partnerships with local, national, and international dance companies and studios in order for them to invest time and resources in the production.
+We also develop partnerships with local, national, and international dance companies and studios in order to allow them to invest time and resources in the production.

 The festival consists of three components: Education, Exhibition, and the Awards Ceremony.

-This year's participants include, Dr. Jimmy Slyde recipient of Oklahoma City University’s Doctor of Performing Arts in American dance, Ernest “Brownie” Brown & Reggio McLaughlin, Brownie was half of the Vaudville duo, Cook and Brown and appeared in the 1984 film “The Cotton Club”, Brownie now performs the trade mark “Chair Dance” with his protégé, Reggio who’s performing career started in the subways of Chicago and led to performances in theaters around the world.
-Rosie Radiator, creator of Rad Taps® and has performed with the likes of Donald O’Connor, several tap companies and developed Tap Electronics™, Dormeshia Sumbry-Edwards, featured in the Broadway musical Black & Blue was the first woman to perform with Savion Glover’s Bring in ‘Da Noise, Bring in ‘Da Funk.
-MADD Rhythms featuring Bril Barrett, “Tre” Dumas and Jumaane Taylor from Chicago have been hittin’ it hard on stages around the country with their rhythms.
-Avi Miller & Ofer Ben, native Israelis, have performed in many international venues, Robert L. Reed, founder, artistic director, and producer of the St. Louis Tap Festival, host of his own variety show in Japan “Robert Hall”, Professor and Artist in Residence at Oklahoma City University, former choreographer and dance captain of the show, "Riverdance".
-Mr. Reed’s daughter Robin Reed has performed around the world and most recently served as the only assistant to Dr. Leonard Reed’s teaching the Shim Sham Shimmy and the Bambalina.
-His son, Robert Reed III toured with Savion Glover in the 2003 international tour of Bring in ‘Da Noise, Bring in Da Funk, has performed and taught around the world.
-Ulrike Dinger, protégé of Mr. Reed, hailing from Dusseldorf Germany, is the producer of the Duisburg Steptanz Festival, performs regularly with the Tap Rag Tiger Trio.
-Brining more diversity and flavor to the festival, Ten Foot Five will not only enjoy tap with us, but teach Hip Hop as well!
+Past faculty has included: Dr. Jimmy Slyde, a recipient of Oklahoma City University’s Doctor of Performing Arts in American dance, Ernest “Brownie” Brown, who was half of the Vaudeville duo, Cook and Brown appeared in the 1984 film “The Cotton Club” and now performs the trademark “Chair Dance” with his protégé, Reggio McLaughlin, who’s performing career started in the subways of Chicago and led to performances in theaters around the world, Rosie Radiator, the creator of Rad Taps® and has performed with the likes of Donald O’Connor, several tap companies and developed Tap Electronics™, Dormeshia Sumbry-Edwards, featured in the Broadway musical “Black & Blue”, was the first woman to perform in Savion Glover’s Bring in ‘Da Noise, Bring in ‘Da Funk, MADD Rhythms featuring Bril Barrett, “Tre” Dumas, and Jumaane Taylor from Chicago have been hittin’ it hard on stages around the country with their rhythms, Avi Miller & Ofer Ben, native Israelis, have performed in many international venues, Robert L. Reed, founder, artistic director, and producer of the St. Louis Tap Festival, host of his own variety show in Japan “Robert Hall”, Professor and Artist in Residence at Oklahoma City University, former choreographer and dance captain of the show, "Riverdance", Mr. Reed’s daughter, Robin Reed, has performed around the world and most recently served as the only assistant to the late great Dr. Leonard Reed’s teaching the Shim Sham Shimmy and the Bambalina, his son, Robert Reed III, toured with Savion Glover in the 2003 international tour of Bring in ‘Da Noise, Bring in Da Funk, has performed and taught around the world, Ulrike Dinger, protégé of Mr. Reed, hailing from Dusseldorf Germany, is the producer of the Duisburg Steptanz Festival and performs regularly with the Tap Rag Tiger Trio.
+Bringing more diversity and flavor to the festival, Ten Foot Five not only enjoyed tap with us, but taught Hip Hop as well!